Visit Hanoi – the past and the present

 The iconic Phở soup is probably the best known dish from Vietnamese cuisine in general.
 Phở is originally a northern dish but is now popular all across the country.
 Noodles are served in a tasty broth together with beef or chicken and fresh vegetables.
 It is served all day long in small local restaurants.
 Personally, I prefer having Phở for breakfast as a start to a long day of exploring Vietnam.

 Another must place to go is the Cha Ca La Vong restaurant on Cha Ca street.
 This restaurant has been around since early last century, serving the same dish ever since: “Cha Ca” is grilled fish served with a mix of vegetables and herbs together with noodles.
-In typical fashion though, copy restaurants with the same name has popped up next to it.
+In typical fashion though, it seems copy restaurants with the same name has popped up next to it.
 Make sure you go to the correct one.

 Snake meat is still a popular dish in parts of the country and the snake restaurants are located on the east side of the river in the village Le Mat.
 They will all serve it in the traditional fashion.
 First the snake is slaughtered, then it is drained of blood and bile that are put in bottles together with rice wine.
 As wait at your table, they will start serving the traditional dishes, including vegetables and fruits, while you wait for your snake to be cooked.
 The snake will be stir fried with spring onions and garlic and it makes for a sensational main course.
 I have kept coming back to the same restaurant since 2003.
 It is called Nguyen Duc and is situated in a beautiful Chinese-style house hidden in a maze of streets.